 Key Words: Eunice Rivers, public health nurse, Tuskegee Study, myths, Lida Usilton

 The Tuskegee Study of Untreated Syphilis (TSUS) was a 1932–1972 study in rural Alabama.
-The study followed two groups of Black men to autopsy.
+The study followed two groups of black men to autopsy.
 The groups were approximately 400 men with syphilis found untreated and then a comparable group of approximately 200 presumably non-syphilitic men (Peters et al., 1955; Schuman et al., 1955).
-The study intentionally excluded women because of the risk of congenital syphilis (Shafer et al., 1954).
+The study intentionally excluded women because of the risk of congenital syphilis (Shafer et al., 1954a; 1954b).

 Prior to 1972, the public health and research experiences of Rivers and the white women appeared equitable in their public attention.

 This article addresses one myth about the TSUS, that Eunice Rivers was the “only female officially involved in the study” (Hammonds, 1994, p.
-XX).
-(AUTHOR: We need a page number for this quote, and all quotes) A review of TSUS publications identified other women, their roles in the TSUS, and perhaps, accolades bestowed.
+324).
+A review of TSUS publications identified other women, their roles in the TSUS, and perhaps, accolades bestowed.
 Prior to 1972, the public health and research experiences of Rivers and the white women appeared equitable in their public attention.
-Post-1972 TSUS exposure in the media, equity vanished, and Rivers was the target of negative characterizations, i.e., “…she was either a middle-class race traitor or a powerless nurse” (Reverby, 2009, p.
-XX).
+Post-1972 TSUS exposure in the media, equity vanished, and Rivers was the target of negative characterizations, i.e., “…she was either a middle-class race traitor or a powerless nurse” (Reverby, 2009, p.168).
 This article provides more complete and accurate information on Rivers and other white women involved in the TSUS and its context.

 Eunice Rivers: The Only Woman

-An important paragraph from Rivers’ first authored article provided an example of the myths that seeped into the TSUS dialogue (Rivers et al., 1953).
+An important paragraph from Rivers’ first-authored article provided an example of the myths that seeped into the TSUS dialogue (Rivers et al., 1953).
 The paragraph (see Figure) had four inserts added to it in testimony presented at the 1973 Senator Edward Kennedy committee hearings on human experimentation.
-The insertions were: (a) -er added to low, (b) such as farmers and day laborers, (c) except penicillin, and (d) by Public Health Service physicians, periodically (FIGURE).
-Senator Kennedy heard the altered paragraph spoken at his 1973 hearings (United States, 1973).
-Later, two books included the altered paragraph (Gray, 1995; Gray, 1998).
+The insertions were: (a) -er added to low, (b) such as farmers and day laborers, (c) except penicillin, and (d) by Public Health Service physicians, periodically (Figure).
+Senator Kennedy heard the altered paragraph spoken at his 1973 hearings (Gray, 1973, p.1034).
+Later, two books included the altered paragraph (Gray, 1995, p.
+283-284; Gray, 1998, p.
+58).
 All three documents falsely attributed the altered paragraph to Rivers’ article (Rivers et al., 1953).

-Note: Origin of Tuskegee Study and Eunice Rivers discord from Testimony from Quality of Health Care—Human Experimentation hearings, March 8, 1973 (Gray, 1973).
+Note: Origin of Tuskegee Study and Eunice Rivers discord from Testimony from Quality of Health Care—Human Experimentation hearings, March 8, 1973 (Gray, 1973, p.
+1034).
 Senator Edward Kennedy heard this testimony.
-Insertions into quote from Miss Eunice Rivers’ article (Rivers et al., 1953) are indicated by: underscore and bold.
+Insertions into quote from Miss Eunice Rivers’ article (Rivers et al., 1953, p.
+393) are indicated by: underscore and bold.
 (Courtesy of the Journal of the National Medical Association) (White, 2019).

-The performing arts entertained and educated students and professionals with the play, Miss Evers’ Boys and later the Home Box Office (HBO) movie, an adaptation of the play with the same title (Sargent, 1997; Feldshuh, 1995).
-(KIM -can we find a source to reference the film here and elsewhere in this article?)
+The performing arts entertained and educated students and professionals with the play, Miss Evers’ Boys and later the Home Box Office (HBO) movie, an adaptation of the play with the same title (Sargent, 1997; Feldshuh, 1995a; Palmer, 1997).
 Both were fictional accounts of a true event, the TSUS, but the artistic license in the productions seemingly is misrepresented in ethics teaching as a true account (Palmer, 1997; Butts, 2007; Spiers et al., 2012).
 The play and movie focused on the public health nurse involved with the study.
 In one of the play scenes, the lead character, Miss Eunice Evers, pulled out of line one of the TSUS characters at the Birmingham Rapid Treatment Center (RTC).
 This was before the character received “a hip shot of that penicillin” (Feldshuh, 1995a, p.
-XX).
+69-71).
 Although fictional, the glaring denial of treatment on stage was disturbing.
 Audiences might have believed that the man was one penicillin shot away from treatment and/or cure.
 Note that Birmingham was at least 100 miles from Tuskegee, blurring the true account of the scene.